kakapo1933/calendar-presentation/README.md

 3. Deploy the contents of the `dist` folder to your preferred hosting platform (e.g., Netlify, Vercel, or GitHub Pages).

 Note: Ensure your hosting environment supports single-page applications and configure it to serve `index.html` for all routes.

+## Tasks

+### Task 1: Disable Navigation and Cross-Month Selection

+To disable both navigation and cross-month selection, simply uncheck the "Enable Navigation" and "Enable Cross-Month Selection" checkboxes at the bottom of the component.

+### Task 2: Enable Navigation and Cross-Month Selection

+To enable both navigation and cross-month selection, simply check the "Enable Navigation" and "Enable Cross-Month Selection" checkboxes at the bottom of the component.